-(1) Consists of (i) 10,303,750 shares of common stock held by ARCH Venture Fund IX, L.P.
-(AVF IX); (ii) 10,301,250 shares of common stock held by ARCH Venture Fund IX, Overage, L.P.
-(AVF IX Overage);

-(iii) 11,718,750 shares of common stock held by ARCH Venture Fund X, L.P.
-(AVF X); and (iv) 11,718,750 shares of common stock held by ARCH Venture Fund X Overage, L.P.
+(1) Consists of (i) 10,667,387 shares of common stock held by ARCH Venture Fund IX, L.P.
+(AVF IX); (ii) 10,301,250 shares of common stock held by ARCH Venture Fund IX Overage, L.P.
+(AVF IX Overage); (iii) 12,446,022 shares of common stock held by ARCH Venture Fund X, L.P.
+(AVF X); and (iv) 12,446,022 shares of common stock held by ARCH Venture Fund X Overage, L.P.
 (AVF X Overage).
+ARCH Venture

-ARCH Venture Partners IX, L.P.
+Partners IX, L.P.
 (AVP IX LP) is the sole general partner of AVF IX.
 ARCH Venture Partners IX Overage, L.P.
 (AVP IX Overage GP) is the sole general partner of AVF IX Overage.
 ARCH Venture Partners IX, LLC (AVP IX LLC) is the sole general partner of each of AVP IX LP and AVP IX Overage GP.
-Keith Crandell, Clinton Bybee, and Mr. Nelsen are managing directors of AVP IX LLC (collectively, the Managing Directors).
+Keith Crandell and Clinton Bybee are managing directors of AVP IX LLC (collectively, the Managing Directors).
 AVP IX LP and AVP IX Overage GP may be deemed to beneficially own the shares held by AVF IX and AVF IX Overage, respectively, AVP IX LLC may be deemed to beneficially own the shares held by AVF IX and AVF IX Overage, and each of the Managing Directors may be deemed to share the power to direct the disposition and vote of the shares held by AVF IX and AVF IX Overage.
 AVP IX LP, AVP IX Overage GP, AVP IX LLC, and the Managing Directors each disclaim beneficial ownership except for the shares, if any, that each such entity or individual holds of record.
 ARCH Venture Partners X, L.P.
 (AVP X GP) is the sole general partner of AVF X. ARCH Venture Partners X Overage, L.P.
-(AVP X Overage GP) is the sole general partner of AVF X Overage, ARCH Venture Partners X, LLC (AVP X LLC) is the sole general partner of each of AVP X GP and AVP X Overage GP.
-Mr. Crandell, Kristina Burow, Steven Gillis, and Mr. Nelsen comprise the investment committee of AVP X LLC (collectively, the Committee Members).
+(AVP X Overage GP) is the sole general partner of AVF X Overage.
+ARCH Venture Partners X, LLC (AVP X LLC) is the sole general partner of each of AVP X GP and AVP X Overage GP, Mr. Crandell, Kristina Burow, and Steven Gillis comprise the investment committee of AVP X LLC (collectively, the Committee Members).
 AVP X GP and AVP X Overage GP may be deemed to beneficially own the shares held by AVF X and AVF X Overage, respectively, AVP X LLC may be deemed to beneficially own the shares held by AVF X and AVF X Overage, and each of the Committee Members may be deemed to share the power to direct the disposition and vote of the shares held by AVF X and AVF X Overage.
 AVP X GP, AVP X Overage GP, AVP X LLC, and the Committee Members each disclaim beneficial ownership except for the shares, if any, that each such entity or individual holds of record.
 The address of each of AVF IX, AVP IX LP, AVP IX LLC, AVF IX Overage, AVF X, AVP X GP, AVF X Overage, AVP IX Overage GP, AVP X Overage GP, AVP X LLC, Messrs.
 Crandell, Nelsen, Bybee, and Gillis, and Ms. Burow (collectively, the ARCH Reporting Persons) is 8755 W. Higgins Avenue, Suite 1025, Chicago, Illinois 60631.
-The foregoing information regarding the beneficial ownership of the ARCH Reporting Persons is based on our review of Amendment No. 1 to Schedule 13G filed with the SEC by the ARCH Reporting Persons on February 13, 2023 regarding their beneficial ownership of our common stock as of December 31, 2022.
+The foregoing information regarding the beneficial ownership of the ARCH Reporting Persons is based on our review of (a) Amendment No. 2 to Schedule 13G filed with the SEC by the ARCH Reporting Persons on February 9, 2024 regarding their beneficial ownership of our common stock as of December 31, 2023 and (b) a Form 4 filed with the SEC by the ARCH Reporting Persons (other than Mr. Nelsen) on February 8, 2024.